ijc8/aleatora/docs/index.rst

 Status
 ------

 Aleatora is early-stage software.
-There is no documentation as yet, beyond this page and code comments, but this will soon change!
+There is some documentation (see the :ref:`modindex`), but the docs (like the project itself) are still a work in progress.
+Please try Aleatora, submit issues when you find broken things (or have questions, feature requests, etc.), but don't rely on it for live production systems or installations.

 Indices and tables